Refreshed – He will give you rest.

 Estimated reading time: 4 minutes

-Shelter from Autumn’s dreary, constant drizzle, and saturated ground requires refuge under an umbrella of large coniferous trees, firs, spruce, and pines readily found on the Western slopes of the Cascades.
+Shelter from Autumn’s dreary, constant drizzle, and saturated ground in the Cascade Mountains requires refuge under an umbrella of large coniferous trees—firs, spruce, and pines readily found on the Western slopes.
 The forest welcomes visitors, including an eight-year-old sojourner and his companion, to the humid warmth, respite, and a sensory banquet under its canopy—a stark contrast to the grey overcast sky and vulnerability of the open field of dormant brown prairie grass.

-As you move deeper into the forest sanctuary, you are struck by the earthy smell of the soil, strongly scented pines mixed with the aroma of pungent decaying coarse woody debris covered with shelf mushrooms.
+Moving deeper into the forest sanctuary, you’re struck by the earthy smells—strongly scented pine mixed with the aroma of pungent decaying coarse woody debris covered with shelf mushrooms.
 Saplings sheltered under the mixed canopy, and bracken ferns dapple the forest floor.
-The ever-present pine mounds of thatching ants marked the familiar trail up the slope.
-You are not alone.
-Always present, but rarely seen were black-tailed deer, elk, bear, coyotes, skunks, and several reptilian occupants.
+The ever-present pine mounds of thatching ants mark a familiar trail up the slope.
+You are never alone.
+Always present, but rarely seen are black-tailed deer, elk, bear, coyotes, skunks, and several reptilian occupants.
 A symphony of the myriad of insects, numerous birds, toads, and the mighty wind singing through the limbs overhead replaced the sound of rain in the open field.
-Harmony replaced discordance.

-The trek would take the familiar visitors up and through the forest.
-It was a pilgrimage undertaken unhindered and unhurried.
-It was a mission that meandered over and under damp foliage, rain-soaked rotting tree bark, and a short climb over exposed roots and crawl through a narrow cliff ledge on the edge of this forest trek.
-The ultimate goal was an opening he discovered by happenstance.
-Yet, the absolute joy was the stream crossing and the log upon which he rested.
-He would pause and listen to the sound of the stream, babbling and tinkling along over rocks and into pools.
+The familiar trek takes the young visitors up and through the forest.
+It’s a pilgrimage undertaken unhindered and unhurried.
+The mission?
+Meander over and under damp foliage, rain-soaked rotting tree bark, and a short climb over exposed roots to shimmy through a narrow cliff ledge on the edge of this forest trek.
+The ultimate goal.
+An opening discovered by happenstance.
+Yet, the absolute joy was the stream crossing and the log to rest.
+The sojourn provided an opportunity to listen to the sound of the stream, babbling and tinkling along over rocks and into pools.

 We go to our solitary place, and we close our eyes and pray—commune with the Lord.
 Sitting there, on the log, we again hear the sounds, imagine the smells, and enjoy the tinkling brook under the forest canopy.
 We talk to our Father in simple terms, unhindered and unhurried.
 We drink from His stream, with living water, quenching our soul.